 Below are examples of the various projects we have carried out across the marine sector.View services

-We were called to attend the vessel in the Netherlands to investigate problems with broken pushrods.
+We were called to attend the vessel in the Netherlands to investigate problems.

 Upon investigation, it was found on cylinder A3 that the pushrod exhaust valve was completely cracked, and the push rod inlet valve was bent.